|Nutrition Facts (per serving)|

 Twice-baked potatoes are very good with roasted or grilled chicken, along with a pork roast or tenderloin and, of course, any kind of beef roast or grilled steak.
 There are very few dishes they don't go well with.

-Pierce top of potatoes with a fork.
+Pierce the top of the potatoes with a fork.
 Bake for about 50 minutes, or until potatoes are tender.
-Remove a thin slice from the top of each potato and scoop out most of the potato into a bowl, leaving shells intact.
+Remove a thin slice from the top of each potato and scoop out most of the potato into a bowl, leaving the shells intact.
+If baking the same day, reduce the oven temperature to 375 F before preparing the potato mixture.

-In a bowl, combine the potato with the sour cream, 3 tablespoons milk, and the butter; beat until well blended.
+In a bowl, combine the potato with the sour cream, 3 tablespoons milk, and the butter and beat until well blended.
 Add more milk or half-and-half if needed.
 Beat in salt and pepper, then spoon the mixture into the potato skins.
 Sprinkle with the chives.

 Cover and refrigerate until the next day, or bake at 375 F for about 10 to 15 minutes, or until lightly browned.

-If the potatoes have been refrigerated, bake at 375 F for 20 to 25 minutes, until hot and lightly browned.
+If the potatoes have been refrigerated, preheat the oven to 375 F and bake for 20 to 25 minutes, until hot and lightly browned.

 For this recipe, russet potatoes work the best because they have the right starch content and will be fluffy when you bake them.
 You can, in a pinch, use Yukon Golds, but russets are really the first choice.